FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/config.md

 - `[rpc].listen_ip`: RPC listens on the IP address, which is set to '0.0.0.0' by default to facilitate cross-machine deployment of nodes and SDKs;
 - `[rpc].listen_port`: RPC listening port, default setting is' 20200';
 - `[rpc].thread_count`: Number of RPC service threads, 4 by default;
 - `[rpc].sm_ssl`: Whether the connection between the SDK and the node uses the state-secret SSL connection.
-True indicates that the state-secret SSL connection is enabled.; 'false 'indicates that a non-state secret SSL connection is used.
-The default value is' false '.
+True indicates that the state-secret SSL connection is enabled; 'false 'indicates that a non-state secret SSL connection is used.
+The default value is' false '

 An example RPC configuration is as follows: